This post hasn't been updated for 2 years

 To all these crypto-breaking backdoors, there’s something that could bring trust to encrypted messaging platforms.
 Some underrated protocols & OS are available in the market such as OMEMO and Rattlesnake OS designed specifically for a secure messaging experience across any device.
 The underrated encryption protocols & OS are offered by enterprise messaging solutions like MirrorFly in the market.

 OMEMO protocol is multi-client end-to-end encryption which uses the Double Ratchet Algorithm to offer multi-end E2EE.
+As we discussed the OMEMO encryption uses Double Ratchet Algorithm, it offers few features;

 - Symmetric end-to-end encryption: